yufeifeiqiqi/DSCI550_assignment2/README.md

 Hui Qi
 > Took charge for step 5 and 10 (GeoTopicParser)<br>
-Wrote codes and answers for questions 1, 3,4 in the report Wrote answers towards thoughts about GeoTopicParser
+Wrote codes and answers for questions 1, 3, 4 in the report<br>
+Wrote answers towards thoughts about GeoTopicParser

 Xiaoyu Dong